High School

 NHS

-Students in grades 10-12 who have been enrolled at Loudonville Christian School for at least one semester and who have earned a cumulative GPA of at least 3.5 will be invited to apply for admission into the Ambassador Chapter of the National Honor Society.
-Students who qualify academically will be asked to complete an activity form which will then be presented to the faculty council, who will determine admission based on the NHS pillars of Scholarship, Character, Leadership, and Service.
-The faculty council encourages the students to show involvement, leadership, and service in a variety of school activities, in addition to their community involvement.
+Students in grades 10-12 who have been enrolled at Loudonville Christian School for at least one semester and who have earned a cumulative GPA of at least 3.5, will be invited to apply for admission into the Ambassador Chapter of the National Honor Society.
+Students who qualify academically will be asked to complete an activity form which will then be presented to a faculty council.
+This cohort of faculty members will determine admission based upon the NHS pillars of Scholarship, Character, Leadership, and Service.
+The students will be encouraged to demonstrate involvement, leadership, and service in a variety of school activities, in addition to their community involvement.

-Students who are members of National Honor Society and fail to maintain the standards set by the society (including their grades and involvement levels) may be dismissed from the National Honor Society.
+Students who are members of NHS and fail to maintain standards set by the society (including their grades and level of activity and commitment) may be dismissed from the National Honor Society.

 Service Internship